The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 I’ve organized these clues in the most efficient collection order, minimizing backtracking.
 Follow this route and you’ll have all five clues in about 10 minutes.

 This is your gimme clue—it’s literally right next to where you start the quest.
-Look for the firing range area within the barracks building.
-On a desk adjacent to the range, you’ll find a document that provides historical context about the Protectorate’s founding.
+Look for the front office area adjacent to the firing range.
+On the desk, you’ll find a document titled Classified History of the Protectorate.

 Visual landmark: The firing range is hard to miss—look for the shooting lanes and target practice area.
 The desk with the document is positioned so guards can oversee range activities.